digitalsleuth/peepdf-3/README.md

 **Included in:**

   * [REMnux](https://remnux.org)

+# Installation

+You can install via two methods:

+  * From PyPI via pip - `python3 -m pip install peepdf-3`
+  * From GitHub via pip and git - `python3 -m pip install git+https://github.com/digitalsleuth/peepdf-3.git`

+# Current Known Limitations

+  * Not installable on Windows - because pylibemu is not installable on Windows without libemu - future research to be done

 **You are free to contribute with feedback, bugs, patches, etc. Any help is welcome.
 Also, if you really enjoy using peepdf, you think it is worth it and you feel really generous today you can donate some bucks to the project ;) Thanks!**